phreborn/MLCAF/Tutorial/WritingCustomObservables.md

         return False
     return True;
 ```
+Here, calling the constructor of the new observable class with `MjjMaxObservable("MjjMax")` will set the name of the observable to `MjjMax`, which is used later.
-Then, all we need to do is to list the path to your script in the config file of the [analyze](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/share/xAOD/config/master/analyze-xAOD-Example.cfg) step such that the framework executes your code and adds your observable to the database.
-This is the relevant part you should add to [analyze-xAOD-Example.cfg](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/share/xAOD/config/master/analyze-xAOD-Example.cfg) is:
+All we need to do then, is to list the path to your script in the config file of the analyze step such that the framework executes your code and adds your observable to the database.
+The relevant part you should add to [analyze-xAOD-Example.cfg](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/share/xAOD/config/master/analyze-xAOD-Example.cfg) is:
 ```
 # add any observables
 customObservables.directories: xAOD/observables